-The Supreme Court examined also decisions of the courts of other states, i.e. of: the United Kingdom, the United States, 1 ltdly, 2 and Greece.
-1 ltdls worth an appreciation that the Court did not limit the scope of its research only to decisions of international bodies, but it made a detailed scrutiny of various foreign courts' case law.
+The Supreme Court examined also decisions of the courts of other states, i.e. of: the United Kingdom,26 the United States,27 Italy,28 and Greece.29 It is worth an appreciation that the Court did not limit the scope of its research only to decisions of international bodies, but it made a detailed scrutiny of various foreign courts' case law.
 Such practice is indispensable when deciding a case based on international customary law.

 The Supreme Court concluded that the Polish judicial practice grants to foreign states jurisdictional immunity as a part of customary international law, applicable on the basis of Art.
 9 of the Polish Constitution.
-A violation of jus cogens norms does not mean impliedly that a state renounces its own protection granted by immunity.
-The court accentuated that jus cogens exception is not commonly recognized by the international community.
-In the court accentuated that jus cogens exception is not commonly recognized by the international community.
+A violation of jus cogens norms does not mean impliedly that a state renounces its own protection granted by immunity.30 The court accentuated that jus cogens exception is not commonly recognized by the international community.31